ObolNetwork/charon-distributed-validator-node/README.md

 threshold can be calcuated using: val = n-(ceil(n/3)-1). (default 3) where n is number of nodes in your team.

-# The above command prepares a DKG configuration file.
 ```
+There is a google sheet template available which makes it quite easier: [DKG Workshop Template](https://docs.google.com/spreadsheets/d/1A-ncCgasaRZwRPlvrUqRFovNaUTOksNuQLFOqGCaxf8/edit#gid=0)

+The above command prepares a DKG configuration file.

 This command should output a file at `.charon/cluster-definition.json`.
 This file needs to be shared with the other operators in a cluster.